Most recipes call for elbow macaroni, but using shells makes this… incredible!

-Why shells and cheese?
-Most recipes call for elbow macaroni so it’s a fair question.
-If you have read many of my recipes you probably know I travel off the beaten path of conformity, but it’s not different for difference sake, there’s a reason.
-Shells have more surface area and have a nice pocket to fill with cheese sauce.
+If you have read many of my recipes and posts you probably know I travel off the beaten path, but it’s not different for difference sake, there’s a reason.
+Shells have more surface area and have a nice pocket to fill with sauce.
 I also find shells to be more toothsome with a nice firm al dente bite.
 Texture and utility is a great combination.

 The sauce however, makes or breaks this dish.
 I prefer a smooth and creamy sauce that coats your taste buds with the first bite.
 No stringy, oily cheeses allowed.
 That’s why any hard cheese like a sharp cheddar is verboten and it’s why you don’t find mozzarella in a mac and cheese recipe.
 Who wants to use a scissors to cut the cord with each dip from the serving dish?